pywbem/pywbemtools/docs/appendix.rst

    REPL
-      Stands for "Read-Execute-Print-Loop" which is a term that denotes the pywbemcli shell interactive mode where multiple command-groups and commands may be executed within the context of a connection defined by a set of general options.
+      Stands for "Read-Execute-Print-Loop" which is a term that denotes the pywbemcli shell interactive mode where multiple command groups and commands may be executed within the context of a connection defined by a set of general options.